 The two-part process, winding and then threading the bobbin, may seem intimidating at first but once mastered can be applied on all machines in future endeavors (with a few twists and loops).

 Dust off those old machines sitting around gathering dust; it’s time for some creativity!

 Sewing machines are all very similar, with some notable exceptions.
-The tension disc is usually on the left of the machine next to your take-up lever and thread spool pins.
+The next to your take-up lever and thread spool pins.

 A handwheel will also typically be found here as well as a stitch selector which can either be located at the front or lower right side of your machine.

 Sometimes, however, you may find that these parts have been moved around so it’s worth checking before beginning any sewing projects

 - Sewing machine

 - Empty bobbin

 You can also use a spool pin with or without the plastic piece, but make sure to place your bobbin on top of it.
 If you are using this kind of machine, I’d recommend that you secure the thread onto an upper spool pin and hold it in place with a felt cap if available

 Use the guide that came with your sewing machine to put tension on the thread.
 Make sure you wrap it in the correct direction per instructions for how to use your specific model of the sewing machine.